FormidableLabs/react-native-ama/docs/components/AnimatedContainer.md

 | ViewStyle   |

 This value is used for both entering and exiting animation.
-For the entering animation, this is used as the final state; for the exit one, as the initial state.
+For the entering animation, this is used as the final state; for the exitFrom one, as the initial state.

 ```jsx
 import {AnimatedContainer} from 'react-native-ama';